Iteration Layer

 Hetzner Online GmbH Cloud infrastructure and DNS Germany (EU) N/A (EEA)

-Google LLC (Vertex AI) AI model inference United States; data processed in Netherlands (EU) EU-US Data Privacy Framework
+Google LLC (Vertex AI) AI model inference United States; data processed in EU multi-region EU-US Data Privacy Framework

 Lettermint B.V.
-Transactional email delivery Netherlands (EU) N/A (EEA)
+Transactional email delivery, optional product update delivery, unsubscribe handling, and suppression list management Netherlands (EU) N/A (EEA)

 OpenStatus SAS Uptime monitoring France (EU) N/A (EEA); SCCs for non-EEA monitoring regions

-Website analytics are handled through a self-hosted Plausible instance on our own infrastructure — no third-party provider is involved.
+Website analytics are handled through a self-hosted OpenPanel instance on our own infrastructure — no third-party provider is involved.

 Changes to This Policy